MA/PGDip Landscape Architecture

 Please note that the course details set out here may change before you start, particularly if you are applying significantly in advance of the course start date.

 Good undergraduate honours degree or equivalent qualification in a relevant subject.
-In exceptional circumstances we will also accept candidates without a first degree who have relevant skills and education through previous employment and/or study that demonstrates their ability to complete a higher degree, subject to the written approval of the Faculty of Architecture.
+In exceptional circumstances we will also accept candidates without a first degree who have relevant skills and education through previous employment and/or study that demonstrates their ability to complete a higher degree, subject to the written approval of the Faculty of Social Sciences.

 In general we have an inclusive admissions policy and are interested in enthusiastic and committed applicants.
 If you have any concerns about your eligibility please do not hesitate to contact Kamni Gill for further advice.
 Alternatively, contact Xue Wang for further information.

 Details of the fees payable may be found at: